tarr11/tarr11.github.com/_posts/2016-05-11-yes-learn-to-code.md

 People aren’t learning to code to fix your database, or to build an iOS app.

 ## The message
-In addition to career opportunities, Coding teaches problem solving and forces you to other core subjects like Math or Physics.
+In addition to career opportunities, coding teaches problem solving and forces you to learn core subjects like Math or Physics.

-Most importantly, coding introduces a powerful new way of communicating digitally, and as long as we are human, communication is one of the most important things we can do.
+Most importantly, coding introduces a powerful new way of communicating digitally.

+As long as we are human, communication is one of the most important things we can do.

 <iframe frameborder="0" style="border:none; border: 0; overflow: hidden; width:500px; height: 50px" src="/games/codegame.html">
 </iframe>